ph4ntonn/Impost3r/README_EN.md

 ## Attention

 - The Dns server progran I use is [Fdns](https://github.com/deepdarkness/Fdns),and I change some params,you can find the changed source code under the ```Fdns``` folder,and use ```gcc -o dns main.c util.c``` to compile it by yourself(Remember changing the monitoring port in source code first).
+- Before compiling Fdns, please check the YOUR_DOMAIN value in util.h to ensure that this value is consistent with the YOUR_DOMAIN value used when compiling the Impost3r program implanted on the server, otherwise it may cause the failure of the stealing.
 - This porject is coding just for fun , the logic structure and code structure are not strict enough, please don't be so serious about it,and also welcome suggestions and prs.

 ## Thanks